supastishn/palebook/README.md

 ## License

-This project is licensed under the ISC License.
+This project is licensed under the GPLV3 License.